miklevin/MikeLev.in/_posts/2024-11-04-good-kata-compensating-for-karma-chameleons.md

 whatever objects and variables are left around accessible in global in the forever-running ipython event loop.
 This is particularly true of return-values.
 Let's try to keep things inspectible for debugging and fun.

+## From AI Kata To Real-World SEO Magic

 Are you getting this?
 So, I guess I'm asking you just to get started.
 I'll be adding one great big Notebook that goes top-down, basically repeating the API